matijakrajnik/toptal_task/README.md

 ## Environment

 To run the [Selenium webdriver tests](http://docs.seleniumhq.org/projects/webdriver/) you will have to install Ruby (look at `.ruby-version` and `ruby-gemset` files for the exact version), the latest versions of Firefox or Chrome.
-The easiest way to install Ruby on Linux/Unix/MacOs is [RVM](https://rvm.io/) and on Windows [RubyInstaller](http://rubyinstaller.org/downloads).
+The easiest way to install Ruby on Linux/Unix/MacOs is [RVM](https://rvm.io/).

 MacOs requires XCode, and Xcode command line tools.
 To install XCode cmd line tools, choose XCode->Preferences->Downloads.
 After you have installed latest rvm (or if you already have one be sure to check for the [latest version](https://rvm.io/rvm/upgrading/)), install required Ruby version with predefined [gemset](https://rvm.io/gemsets/basics/) using following command: